 One of the primary factors considered when determining your credit score is your credit utilisation ratio.
 This financial metric tells you just how much of your credit you’ve utilised as opposed to the total available credit card limit.
-For instance, if your credit utilisation ratio is 50%, you’ve used up 50% of your maximum credit card limit.

 Fortunately, there are multiple through which you can find out what the credit card limit for your card is.
-Firstly, you can look at the welcome kit the card arrived in.
+Either you can look at the welcome kit the card arrived in.
 It usually contains information regarding your credit card, including the maximum limit.
 Alternatively, you can log into your credit card account to check your limit.
 Or, you can get in touch with the customer care of the card issuing company.

 Yes, of course.
 If your income has recently increased, you can increase your credit limit by submitting your latest income statement with the card issuing bank.
 Alternatively, you can also apply for a new credit card to increase your maximum credit card limit.

 Yes, the over limit fee can be waived off in credit cards.
 You'd need to speak with your bank and ensure you don't get charged for crossing credit limit, and instead your card doesn't go through with transactions once you cross the card limit.